theatre-js/theatre-docs/docs/getting-started/try-it-out/README.md

 ## Download a starter project folder or HTML file

-If you want to try out Theatre.js on your local computer you can download this starter JS project: <a download href="/try-it-out/theatreHelloWorld.zip">⤓theatreHelloWorld.zip</a>.
+If you want to try out Theatre.js on your local computer you can download this starter JS project: <a download href="/try-it-out/theatreHelloWorld.zip">theatreHelloWorld.zip<span class="icon outbound">⤓</span></a>.
 Once you've downloaded the zip file, unzip it, navigate to the unzipped folder in your terminal, and run these commands:

 ```bash
 npm install